napari/docs/docs/getting_started/open_images.md

-# How to open images in napari
+# Open images in napari